Originally published: August 24, 2016

 What is included in continuous servicing and support?

 Each product or service will be supported according to servicing guidelines for that offering.
 Continuous servicing and support may include non-security and security updates, new product builds, new feature requests, access to online content including Knowledge Base and webcasts, phone support, and online support.
 Support will be provided continuously as long as customers stay current by following the servicing guidelines for the product or service.
-A link to these guidelines may be found under the Notes column when searching by offering on the Microsoft Product Lifecycle Search page.
+A link to these guidelines may be found by searching for the offering on the Microsoft Product Lifecycle Search page; see the Links section on the offering detail page for more info.

 What does it mean to "stay current"?

 To stay current, a customer must accept all servicing updates and apply them within a specific timeframe, per the licensing and servicing requirements for the product or service.
-The requirements may be found under the Notes column when searching by offering on the Microsoft Product Lifecycle Search page.
+The requirements may be found by searching for the offering on the Microsoft Product Lifecycle Search page; see the Links section on the offering detail page for more info.

 Will the Lifecycle Policy for any already-released products change?